DigitalState/Platform/sdk/documentation/lab/index.md

     cd /etc/ansible/env/lab
     ```

-At this point, you have the SDK container running locally as a bare Linux Alpine system with Ansible pre-installed and ready to accept commands.
+At this point, you have the SDK container running on your local machine as a bare Linux Alpine system with Ansible pre-installed and ready to accept commands.

 ## Configuration

 The lab environment makes use of an Ansible inventory file found [here](/sdk/ansible/env/lab/inventory.yml) to describe the host server, general configurations and each enabled microservices.

 For the lab environment, the host server is configured to localhost.
-This means Ansible will run commands against the container itself and setup the application on your local machine.
+This means Ansible will run commands against the container itself and setup the dockerized application on your local machine.

 <pre>
 ...